School Tax Calculator

 Understand the Bottom Line!
 The better we educate ourselves the more likely we are to achieve real reform.

 Use this contact form for questions, to keep updated and to suggest speaking opportunities.
-Your information will not be shared with anyone other than the founders of the 3-3 Tax Savings Plan and will not be used for any purpose other than the stated purpose.
+Your information will not be shared with anyone other than the NH authors of the 3-3 Tax Savings Plan and will not be used for any purpose other than the stated purpose.

 We all pay property taxes in NH.

 Homeowners and businesses that own property pay property taxes directly.
-Renters pay property taxes indirectly to their landlords.
-No state in America relies more heavily on property taxes to pay for k-12 public education than NH, and school taxes make up a large portion of our local property tax bills.
+Our tax calculator focuses on individuals.
+Businesses are not subject to the proposed 3 percent NH Education Income Tax.
+Renters pay property taxes indirectly through rent paid to their landlords.
+No state in America relies more heavily on property taxes to pay for K-12 public education than NH, and school taxes make up a large portion of our local property tax bills.

-New Hampshire's antiquated means of funding our schools makes housing unaffordable.
+New Hampshire's antiquated means of funding our schools is a major factor in our housing affordability crisis.
 It's not that schools cost too much.
 New Hampshire's school costs are in line with costs in the other New England states.
 The problem is how we pay for them.

 Property Taxes are paid from your income (which fluctuates).

 Here's the thing with property taxes, a little is ok, maybe even good, but a lot of property taxes are a problem because we pay property taxes with our incomes.
-If our income fluctuates, we still have property tax bills to pay.
-The tax man doesn't care if our income is down because we lost a job or suffered an injury or an illness took us out of work.
-Property tax bills come due every summer and every winter (fall and spring too if you live in a city).
+If our incomes fluctuate or don't keep up, we still have property tax bills to pay.
+The tax man doesn't care if our income is down because we lost a job, went through a divorce or suffered an injury or illness that affected our income.
+Property tax bills come due every summer and every winter (fall and spring too in some places).

 Additionally, New Hampshire's reliance is on local property taxes.
 Local property taxes vary dramatically community to community placing higher burdens on working class and middle class communities.
-The local equalized school tax rate in Allenstown is $11.10.
-In Alton, it's $3.32 (and Alton spends $2,200 more per child on its students than Allenstown).
+The local equalized school tax rate in Allenstown, a working class community, is $11.10.
+In Alton, on Lake Winnipesaukee, it's $3.32 (and Alton spends $2,200 more per child on its students than Allenstown).

-Finally, relying almost exclusively on property taxes means we have too narrow a base of taxpayers paying for schools.
+Finally, relying almost exclusively on property taxes means we have too narrow of a base of taxpayers paying for schools.
 Workers who commute into New Hampshire, and who don’t own property in our state, don’t currently help pay for our schools.
-A New Hampshire income tax will have the approximately 65,000 inbound commuters contribute.
+A NH Education Income Tax will have the approximately 65,000 inbound commuters contribute because state income taxes are paid to the state where the income is earned.

-Commuters who leave New Hampshire for work, already pay income taxes to the states where they work—and New Hampshire gets none of the tax revenues.
-These 100,000 outbound commuters will receive a credit for the income taxes they already pay to neighboring states and will benefit from lower property taxes on their New Hampshire homes.
+Commuters who leave New Hampshire for work, already pay income taxes to the states where they work—and New Hampshire gets none of that tax revenue.
+These 100,000 outbound commuters will receive a credit for the income taxes they already pay to neighboring states against the NH Education Income Tax and will benefit from lower property taxes on their New Hampshire homes.

 The 3-3 Tax Savings Plan spreads the burden.